PLEASE NOTE - this page is to provide information, Wheaten Health Initiative is not a Rescue organisation

 USA contact: SCWT Club of America rescue on this web page

 The Soft-Coated Wheaten Terrier is a medium sized, hardy, well balanced, sporting terrier.
-Square in outline, he is normally recognised by his soft, silky, gently waving coat of warm wheaten colour and his particularly steady disposition.
+Square in outline and is recognised by its soft, silky, gently waving coat of warm wheaten colour and his particularly steady disposition.

-The UK Breed Standard requires moderation, both in structure and presentation and any exaggerations are to be shunned.
-He should present the overall appearance of an alert and happy animal, graceful, strong and well coordinated.
+The overall appearance is of an alert and happy animal, graceful, strong and well coordinated.